Lal Tip: Casting

 Mamnun Hasan Emon was the first to sign into the film and was under Swapon Ahmed's direction for the second time.
 Kusum Sikder was signed to play the female lead, as Swapon Ahmed wanted a fresh face for his movie.

 Soundtrack

 The soundtrack was composed by Fuad al Muqtadir.
 Two songs, Beshe Jai and Hariye Jawa Sapne, were released with the trailer.
-The promo video for all the songs were released on 27 December 2011.
+The promo video for all the songs was released on 27 December 2011.
 Samsung organized the film's music launch on 25 December 2011.
 The music was composed by Fuad al Muqtadir, Ibrar Tipu, and Arefin Rumey.
-Three time Academy Awards winner Morris Jar composed one song for the album.
+Three-time Academy Awards winner Morris Jar composed one song for the album.

 Marketing

-Samsung and Channel i announced its association with Impress Telefilm Limited for their film Lal Tip.
+Samsung and Channel i announced their association with Impress Telefilm Limited for their film Lal Tip.

 Release

 Lal Tip was released worldwide on 17 February 2012.
-A red carpet premiere of Lal Tip was organised by Impress Telefim on 15 February 2012.
+A red carpet premiere of Lal Tip was organised by Impress Telefilm on 15 February 2012.